RabbitBio/RabbitTClust/README.md

 -s <int>    : set sketch size, default <1000>
 -l          : list input.
 Lines in each <input> specify paths to genome files, one per line.
 -c <int>    : compute the containment of genomes, set proportion sketchSize = genomeSize/compress, ATTENTION with MinHash function.
--d <double> : set the threshold cluster from the Minimum Spanning Tree, default 0.05 (0.3 for containment) -f          : generate cluster from the existing genomeInfo and MST content, -F <string> : set the sketch function, including <MinHash>, <WMH>, <OMH>, <HLL>, default <MinHash>
+-d <double> : set the threshold cluster from the Minimum Spanning Tree, default 0.05 (0.1 for containment of duplication or redundancy detection)
+-f          : generate cluster from the existing genomeInfo and MST content, -F <string> : set the sketch function, including <MinHash>, <WMH>, <OMH>, <HLL>, default <MinHash>
 -o <string> : path of result file